IagorSs/IagorSs/README.md

 ### Hi there 👋
 I don't know write a ReadMe, don't judge me. 😭

 I'm a brazilian student and programmer.
-I like the area of game development and web development, I actively participate in projects of both areas until decide which one to delve into and specialize in. 😊
+I like the area of game development and web development, I actively participate in projects of both areas but I decided that i will specialize in web development, with focus on Node, React, React-native and TypeScript. 😊

 <!--
 **IagorSs/IagorSs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.